-CEA's industry analysis director Sean Wargo presented the Annual Holiday Survey during the organization's Industry Forum last week, which has historically been accurate, yet this year showed the contradictions in U.S. consumer attitudes today.
+CEA’s industry analysis director Sean Wargo presented its Annual Holiday Survey during the organization’s Industry Forum last week, which has historically been accurate, yet this year showed the contradictions in U.S. consumer attitudes today.

 The survey involved random telephone interviews with 1,000 U.S. adults during late September, asking about intentions to buy CE products as gifts during the 2005 holiday season.
 It showed that 61 percent of those surveyed said the economy is worse than last year, the highest since 2001.
 And the number of consumers who planned to spend less on gifts spiked to 37 percent, the highest total since the survey began in 1994.
 Last year 25 percent surveyed said they would spend less on gifts during the holidays.

 The reasons for spending less were a familiar, dreary list: higher cost of living, income decreases, weak economy, a general lack of funds, and, one of the major factors, higher costs of energy.

 Yet when the survey adds up holiday spending plans, between gifts, food, travel and other purchases, those surveyed said they will spend 22 percent more on gifts and 14 percent more overall during the period.
 During the fourth quarter about 50 percent of all CE sales volume is generated by gift purchases.
 And compared to last year, A/V wholesale prices are up 9.6 percent, according to the CEA report.

 The top five CE gifts to be purchased during the 2005 holiday season (starting with No. 1) are: portable MP3 players, digital cameras, video game systems, cordless phones and home DVD players.
 That compares to the top five of 2004 which were: digital cameras, game peripherals, cellular phones, cordless phones and portable CD players.
 (See Top 10 chart on p.
 1.)